 You have just trained a learning to rank model and you now want to know how it performs.

 This is where online testing comes in.
-It remains the optimal way to check how your model performs on a real scenario and it can give you the necessary information to evaluate, improve and better understand the behavior of your model.
+It remains the optimal way to check how your model performs in a real scenario and can give you the necessary information to evaluate, improve and better understand the behaviour of your model.

-I talk about the advantage of this approach and why it should be used, finally I show you how it can be implemented and which are the mistakes to avoid during this realization.
+I talk about the advantages of this approach and why it should be used, finally, I show you how it can be implemented and which mistakes to avoid during this realization.

 In the Industry

-In any case this is a shame because online testing is vital for the correct tuning of the model and for its improvement.
+In any case, this is a shame because online testing is vital for the correct tuning of the model and its improvement.

-There are several problems that are hard to be detected with an offline evaluation.
+Several problems are hard to detect with an offline evaluation.

 With a wrong Test Set is possible to obtain model evaluation results that aren't reflecting the real model improvement

-With a wrong test set it is possible to obtain better model results that aren’t reflecting a real model improvement.
+With a wrong test set, it is possible to obtain better model results that don’t reflect a real model improvement.
 In this case, we have an issue that can’t be caught using the offline evaluation.

 When it doesn’t represent and generalise well the ranking problem.